rplanier/govos-document-downloader/README.md

 # GovOS Document Downloader

-GovOS Document Downloader is a userscript that modifies the document preview pages on GovOS public records access platforms (i.e., PublicSearch.us) to enable downloading of uncertified PDF documents.
+GovOS Document Downloader is a userscript that modifies the document preview pages on GovOS public records access platforms (e.g., PublicSearch.us) to enable downloading of uncertified PDF documents.
 The script compiles individual document preview pages into a single PDF document and requires that a document preview be available.

 ## Installation and Usage Instructions
 1. Install a userscript web browser extension like [Violentmonkey](https://violentmonkey.github.io/) (recommended) or [Tampermonkey](https://www.tampermonkey.net/).